Brian O'Driscoll: Leinster

 The 2008–09 season marked a shift in focus for O'Driscoll.
 While retaining the Irish captaincy under new coach Declan Kidney, he handed the honour of Leinster captain to Leo Cullen.
-O'Driscoll scored two tries in the defeat of English champions London Wasps, however this victory was followed by away defeats for Leinster to both London Wasps and Castres.
+O'Driscoll scored two tries in the defeat of English champions London Wasps, however, this victory was followed by away defeats for Leinster to both London Wasps and Castres.
 Leinster advanced to the quarter-finals to face Harlequins at the Twickenham Stoop.
 When O'Driscoll was absent through injury in April 2009, Leinster relinquished their Magners League crown to Munster at Thomond Park.
 Against Harlequins, Leinster scored a 6–5 victory, the game infamous for the Bloodgate incident.

-In the semi-final against rivals Munster in Croke Park, an 82,206 sell out, O'Driscoll was awarded the man of the match award (which he later dedicated to the entire team) after an intercept try completed a convincing win for Leinster and sent O'Driscoll to his first Heineken Cup final.
+In the semi-final against rivals Munster in Croke Park, an 82,206 sell-out, O'Driscoll was awarded the man of the match award (which he later dedicated to the entire team) after an intercept try completed a convincing win for Leinster and sent O'Driscoll to his first Heineken Cup final.
 Leinster captured the Heineken Cup against Leicester Tigers on 23 May 2009.
 The 19–16 Heineken Cup victory included a drop goal from O'Driscoll who was suffering from a shoulder injury.

 In the 2010–11 season, O'Driscoll won his second Heineken Cup with Leinster.
 Having suffered a knee injury in a Magners League game one week before the final, O'Driscoll was a major doubt, but he recovered sufficiently and was named in the starting XV.
 In the final held at the Millennium Stadium, Cardiff on 21 May 2011, Leinster came from behind to defeat Northampton 33–22.

-In the 2012 Heineken Cup Final O'Driscoll won his third Heineken cup with Leinster.
+In the 2012 Heineken Cup Final O'Driscoll won his third Heineken Cup with Leinster.
 They beat Ulster 42–14 in an entertaining battle.
 Seán O'Brien opened the scoring for Leinster to put them ahead 7–3.
-At half time the score was 14–6, with Cian Healy scoring the second try for Leinster but there was still a lot to play for.
+At halftime, the score was 14–6, with Cian Healy scoring the second try for Leinster but there was still a lot to play for.
 A penalty try was then awarded for Leinster but Ulster pulled a try back from second-row Dan Tuohy.
 Heinke van der Merwe then settled the game with a try for Leinster and Seán Cronin made sure of Leinster's success.